rapidsai/cudf/docs/cudf/source/cudf_pandas/faq.md

-## Can I force running on the GPU?
+## Can I force running on the CPU?

 If needed, GPU acceleration may be disabled when using cudf.pandas for testing or benchmarking purposes.
 To do so, set the `CUDF_PANDAS_FALLBACK_MODE`